Catholic Church in Australia: Politics

 Australia elected its first Catholic prime minister, James Scullin of the Australian Labor Party in 1929.
 He was succeeded by Joseph Lyons of the United Australia Party who was prime minister from 1932 to 1939, and remains Australia's longest serving Catholic prime minister.
 The first woman elected to the House of Representatives was his wife, Enid Lyons (United Australia Party), who was a Catholic convert.
 Australian Catholic women have achieved a number of significant milestones in the history of Australian politics.
 The first woman to be elected as leader of a state or territory was Catholic Rosemary Follett, who won the first ACT election in 1989.
-The first woman Premier of NSW was Labor's Kristina Keneally, a Catholic with a Master's degree in Catholic systemic theology.
-Dame Roma Mitchell, a devout Catholic, served as Governor of South Australia from 1991-1996, the first woman to be appointed governor of an Australian state.
+The first woman Premier of NSW was Labor's Kristina Keneally, a Catholic with a master's degree in Catholic systemic theology.
+Dame Roma Mitchell, a devout Catholic, served as Governor of South Australia from 1991 to 1996, the first woman to be appointed governor of an Australian state.
 Dame Roma had also been a Supreme Court Judge, University Chancellor, Human Rights campaigner and advocate for Aboriginal people.
 Following her death, the ABC reported "Those who were close to Dame Roma Mitchell say her deep Catholic faith guided every aspect of her life, giving her the strength and ambition to campaign for social change and her philosophy of generosity and kindness".